Allegations of unlawful campaigning in the 2016 EU referendum: UK Parliament (2018-2019)

 In July 2018, the House of Commons Culture, Media and Sport Select Committee released an interim report on Disinformation and ‘fake news’, stating that the largest donor in the Brexit campaign, Arron Banks, had "failed to satisfy" the Committee that his donations came from UK sources, and may have been financed by the Russian government.
 In February 2019, the Digital, Culture, Media and Sport select committee's 18-month investigation into disinformation and fake news published its final report, calling for an inquiry to establish, in relation to the referendum, “what actually happened with regard to foreign influence, disinformation, funding, voter manipulation, and the sharing of data, so that appropriate changes to the law can be made and lessons can be learnt for future elections and referenda”.

 European Parliament (2016–2019)

-In 2016–18, the European Parliament found that the Alliance for Direct Democracy in Europe (ADDE), a group of European political parties led by the United Kingdom Independence Party (UKIP), had misspent over €500,000 of EU funding.
+In 2016–18, the European Parliament found that the Alliance for Direct Democracy in Europe (ADDE), a group of European political parties led by the UK Independence Party (UKIP), had misspent over €500,000 of EU funding.
 Some of this was on UKIP's 2015 UK election campaign and opinion polling during the 2016 Brexit referendum campaign.
 The Parliament required the repayment of the funds and denied the organisations some other funding.

 In 2019, the European Court of Justice overturned the European Parliament's decision to ask the ADDE to repay money and to deny them further grant money, stating that the parliament had not been impartial when making its decision.
 "The court also rejected the parliament's claim that ...
 ADDE had broken EU spending rules by spending public funds on an opinion poll before the 2016 Brexit referendum."